Healing or medical magic is a common form of magic, used by parents to heal a child’s minor injuries and by trained Healers at St Mungo’s.

 - teeth – regrow them if missing (Harry, DH5)

-- Snakebite wound that won’t close naturally because Nagini was a Horcrux (OP22)
+- Snakebite wound that won’t close naturally because Nagini was a magical snake (OP22)

 - Werewolf bite (PA18, OP22) – induces lycanthropy, an incurable condition but controllable with modern healing (Wolfsbane Potion)